tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Don't make cards for random people, instead add names of people you've seen a few times before.
 This is going to ensure that the names are somewhat frequent.

+### Do you have any thoughts about struggling with katakana-words while immersing?

+Words commonly written in katakana, including `和製英語` and `外来語`, are annoying because you have to read katakana.
+Due to the shapes of the characters, reading katakana is more difficult, especially long katakana-words.
+Even Japanese people hate reading such words.

+With training you can get used to reading any alphabet, but it's inevitable that a badly designed alphabet takes longer to adapt to.

+Maybe one day Japan will switch to the Cyrillic script.
+Until then we have to deal with what we have.

 ### Can I use Netflix to learn Japanese?